wp-plugins/tweet-cloud/readme.txt

 == Frequently Asked Questions ==

-To ask a question or give feedback, send an email to emailme@stephenmcintyre.net
+To ask a question or give feedback, send an email to steve@stevedecoded.com

 == Release Notes ==

+1.5

+* Changed URL references to new site

 1.4